Table of contents

 Normally, inflammation is the body’s natural response to injuries, infections, and toxins.
 When acute inflammation occurs, white blood cells from the immune system rush to the site of injury.
 The acute phase often appears as redness or swelling at the site of infection or injury.
 For example, some insect bites are infamous for causing red, itchy bumps on the skin.
 Once the state of inflammation does its job, it clears up on its own in a few hours to a few days.

 Inflammation becomes a problem when it remains active for months or years in the absence of injury.
 This condition is known as chronic inflammation.
-Over time, chronic inflammation can lead to medical conditions such as cardiovascular disease, diabetes, cancer, arthritis, and bowel diseases like Crohn’s disease.
+Over time, chronic inflammation can lead to medical conditions such as cardiovascular disease, diabetes, cancer, arthritis, and bowel diseases like Crohn’s disease and ulcerative colitis.

 The troubling part of chronic inflammation is that it usually doesn’t present serious symptoms.
 Instead, it silently attacks tissues and organs for years and only becomes noticeable after severe damage.
 Some early signs of chronic inflammation include persistent joint pain, fever, headaches, and general fatigue.
 Taking a home test ensures you are not caught off guard.